dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix F OVS-DPDK

-This appendix details the guidelines for configuration of OVS-DPDK at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.
+This appendix details the guidelines for configuration of OVS-DPDK at the time of deployment of Dell EMC Ready Architecture for RedHat OpenStack Platform v13.0.

-> **Topics**:
+> **Topics**
 > * OvS
 > * DPDK
 > * OVS-DPDK